Skip to main content

 Written by Gina Schrandt

-Fingercheck supports certified payroll reporting.
-This simplifies, reduces errors, and ensures timely submissions.
+Fingercheck can help you with your certified payroll; we support certified payroll reporting.
+This can streamline the process, reduce errors, and ensure timely submissions.
 Businesses working on government construction projects must have certified payroll in order to comply.
-Sending certified payroll reports on time and accurately can help companies avoid large fines and maintain good relations with government agencies.
-This entire guide explains certified payroll and how to generate reports in Fingercheck.
+Ensuring the timely and accurate submission of approved payroll reports can prevent significant fines and maintain a positive reputation with government agencies.
+Here is a complete guide to help you understand how certified payroll works in Fingercheck.

 The term "certified payroll" refers to the Davis-Bacon and Related Acts (DBRA) reporting requirement.
 According to the DBRA, you have to report "certified wages."
-Contractors and subcontractors engaged in construction projects costing more than $2,000 that receive federal funding or assistance are subject to this federal regulation.
+This federal regulation applies to contractors and subcontractors involved in construction projects costing more than $2,000 that receive federal funding or assistance.
 The main goal is to ensure that workers get fair pay, which is based on the average wage rates set by the Department of Labor (DOL).
-Fingercheck calculates prevailing wages and benefits automatically, to ensure employees are always paid the correct rate.
+Fingercheck calculates prevailing wages and benefits automatically to ensure employees are always paid the correct rate.

-Here is an example of a construction company using certified payroll with Fingercheck:
+Here is an example of a construction company that uses certified payroll with Fingercheck:

 Jackson & Sons Roofing, a reputable roofing contractor, recently secured a contract to replace the roofs of several schools in their district.
 As a result of receiving federal grants, this project is subject to the DBRA, which mandates that contractors pay their employees prevailing wages and submit certified payroll reports.